 A rider must compete in two horse trials (HT) at or above the competition level.
-This can be completed with either of the below scenarios.

-1. Compete in a standard or modified USPC Eventing rally and one USEA Recognized HT.

-2. Compete in two USEA Recognized HTs, provide a horse management score from a standard or modified mounted rally and watch the vet box video.
+- 1. Compete in a standard or modified USPC Eventing rally and one USEA Recognized HT. - 2.
+Or, if no regional eventing rally is available, then the member may compete in two USEA Recognized HTs, provide a horse management score from a standard or modified mounted rally and watch the vet box video.